 “Sigils are the means of guiding and uniting the partially free belief with an organic desire, its carriage and retention till its purpose served in the sub-conscious self and its means of reincarnation in the Ego.
 All thought can be expressed by the form in true relation.
 Sigils are monograms of thought, for the government of energy (all heraldry, crests, monograms, are Sigils and the Karmas they govern), relating to Karma; a mathematical means of symbolizing desire and giving it form that has the virtue of preventing any thought and association on that particular desire (at the magical time), escaping the detection of the Ego so that it does not restrain or attach such desire to its own transitory images, memories, and worries, but allows it free passage to the sub-consciousness.” ― Austin Osman, Spare, The Book of Pleasure (Self-Love): The Psychology of Ecstasy

 You can find ritualistic magic in almost every branch of organized religion.
-The cross is one of the effective Sigil Magick Symbols Christianity adopted from earlier Pagan cultures.
-It conveys several levels of meaning depending upon the user.
+The cross is one of the ancient Sigil Magick Symbols of Christianity adopted from earlier Pagan cultures.
+It conveys several levels of meaning depending on the user.

 “Symbolism in a greater or lesser degree is essential to every kind of external worship, and we need not shrink from the conclusion.
 In such matters as these, Christianity claims no monopoly or originality.” ― The Catholic Encyclopedia and International Work, Vol. 14 (1907)

 It’s also important to realize we cast a spiritual shadow wherever we do and whatever we do.
-Make sure your life is full of meaningful actions, meaningful rituals.
+Make sure your life is full of meaningful actions and meaningful rituals.
 Don’t let your life become habitual patterns without meaning.